EvansWinner/evanswinner.github.io/index.md

 and essays on philosophy and the arts from a frankly Randian perspective.

-I don't normally condone the use of the word "meme," but I am too lazy to here do otherwise.
 I am just starting this, so it is, as we used to say on Web 1.0, "Under construction."